 For information on SIVS ("Club") bike registration

-The H.M.C.C.Q. is a club formed in September 1970 with a present membership of over eleven hundred members, whose objectives are: To encourage correct restoration and preservation of the following classes of motorcycles: - Veteran, Vintage, Post Vintage, Post War and Historic.
+The H.M.C.C.Q. is a club formed in September 1970 with a present membership of over twelve hundred members, whose objectives are: To encourage correct restoration and preservation of the following classes of motorcycles: - Veteran, Vintage, Post Vintage, Post War and Historic.
 To actively engage in rallies, exhibitions and other events suitable for these machines.
 To offer the services of the Club, its members and vehicles to such charitable organizations as may be decided upon from time to time.
 To encourage the retention of the above classes of motorcycles in Queensland.
 To extend Club membership.
 To encourage participation in such activities associated with all or any of the above objectives which are intended to promote a better and wider knowledge and understanding of motorcycles among Club members and the public in general.
 An interesting monthly journal, " The Historic Motorcycle". is sent to every member.
 Members are encouraged to contribute any motorcycle related articles for publication in this journal.
 Frequent meetings, social runs, and other events are held on a regular basis.

 The Club consists of a management committee and fifteen areas in Queensland, which engage in rallies, exhibitions and other events suitable for these types of machines.
 The areas are located in Brisbane, Burnett, Childers, Dalby, Fraser Coast, Gladstone, Gympie, Ipswich, Kingaroy, Mount Tamborine, Pine Rivers, Rockhampton, Sunshine Coast, Toowoomba and Warwick.
 All areas hold a monthly meeting and enjoy a monthly run open to all Club members.
 Longer rallies of two and three days and tours of four and seven days and longer are also organized.